Part 1:

 While the outcome of our first hybrid event received positive feedback, we recognize that there is space for improvements, particularly in better integrating the online and in-person communities.
 Transparently, we also faced financial and operational hurdles associated with the complexity of developing a truly hybrid event.

 Looking ahead to 2025, our goal is to enhance our hybrid approach, honing in on what was most valuable to participants in Costa Rica, while strengthening synergy between the programmatic side, participant experience, and event production.
-We are actively developing an updated approach for a hybrid RightsCon South Korea that we are confident will be a step forward, and we can’t wait to share the details with you in the upcoming months!
+We are actively developing an updated approach for a hybrid RightsCon 2025 in Taipei that we are confident will be a step forward, and we can’t wait to share the details with you in the upcoming months!

 Community at the center